ResearchAdvancingFuzzing/raf/docs/RUN.md

 ```
 ## Setup Env:
 #### Python setup
-On your host computer, you need to have python3.6 and pip already installed.
+On your host computer, you need to have python3.6, pip, and docker already installed.
 ```
-sudo apt-get install python3.6 python3-pip
+sudo apt-get install python3.6 python3-pip conntrack docker.io
 ```
 You then need to install the the following python packages in order to make the grpcio python files from the .proto file in the run script and to start and run a campaign.
 ```